alex-powell-1/SN-flask-backend/README.md

 ## Running the Application
 The application can be run in development mode by setting the `dev` variable to `True`.
 In this mode, the application is served by Flask's built-in server.
 If `dev` is `False`, the application is served by the Waitress WSGI server.

+## Recent Improvements

+1. **Input Validation**: The application now uses JSON Schema to validate the incoming data in the routes.
+This helps to ensure that the data is in the expected format and can help to prevent issues such as injection attacks.

+2. **Rate Limiting**: The application now uses Flask-Limiter to limit the number of requests that can be made to the endpoints per minute.
+This can help to protect against brute-force attacks or denial-of-service attacks.

+3. **Data Sanitization**: The application now uses the `bleach` library to sanitize the input data.
+This can help to prevent security threats like Cross-Site Scripting (XSS) or Command Injection attacks.

+4. **Error Handling**: The application now has error handling functions in place to handle `ValidationError` and `Exception`.
+This can prevent any sensitive information leakage through error messages.

 ## Testing
 The application has a `test_mode` variable.
 When `True`, it disables SMS text and automatic printing in the office.